zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 * **customMetadata**

-    (Optional) Additional metadata can be added to the instance information that is registered in discovery service through the `customMetadata` section.
-This information is propagated from the discovery service to it's clients (onboarded services).
+    (Optional) Additional metadata can be added to the instance information that is registered in the Discovery Service in the `customMetadata` section.
+This information is propagated from the Discovery Service to the onboarded services (clients).
 In general, additional metadata do not change the behavior of the client.
-Some specific metadata can configure Api Mediation layer's functionality.
-Such metadata are generally prefixed with `apiml.` qualifier.
-It is recommended to define your own qualifier and group the metadata you wish to publish under it.
+Some specific metadata can configure the functionality of the API Mediation Layer.
+Such metadata are generally prefixed with the `apiml.` qualifier.
+We recommend you define your own qualifier, and group all metadata you wish to publish under this qualifier.

 * **catalogUiTileId**